Product managers create a lot of documents. Some important, and some even more important. (There is nothing that PMs do that is not important 😜)

 Project pages are simple documents that do three main things.
 For each project, it includes:

-• details of the team and people who are working on the project
+• Details of the team and people who are working on the project

-• links to relevant documents, details, JIRA tickets, analysis
+• Links to relevant documents, details, JIRA tickets, analysis

-• most updated status on the overall project
+• Most updated status on the overall project

 There is no set format for this page, but I like having Wiki pages with 3 different sections: